youjinbu/prisma-dl/README.md

 ## Usage

-> Make sure wget chmod gzip are installed.
+> Make sure wget and gzip are installed.

 ### Overrides/Resolutions